 "No. You exceeded it.
-So I've drawn up a new contract," Dorian told him before holding up a hand in a calm gesture.
+Because of that, I've drawn up a new contract," Dorian told him before holding up a hand in a calm gesture.
 "You'll have it before you leave in the morning."

-Having no sign to sign it, Elliot remained quiet.
+Having no sign to sign it, Elliot

+remained quiet.